List of Research Fields

 The development of terahertz (THz) devices such as terahertz emitter, detector, and other THz components will be performed.
 Various applications of THz waves using femtosecond pulsed laser such as THz time domain spectroscopy and THz imaging will also be investigated.
 THz properties of semiconductors, superconductors, magnetic materials, biological materials, and nonlinear optical crystals, etc. can be evaluated and utilized for THz devices.
 Superconducting photonics and strongly correlated electron photonics will be explored using these devices, together with the application of metamaterials which are new artificial materials to THz technology.

 (b) Superconducting Photonics and Strongly Correlated Electron Photonics

-Novel technique and technology for the next power laser operation with a high pulse energy in a highly repeatable operation are required to open and activate the advanced science, medical and industry.
-In addition, introduction of information and communication technology (ICT) such as AI and IoT into the next power laser increases users and extends application fields due to its autonomously controlled operation for multipurpose.
+Novel techniques and technology for the next high power laser operation with a high pulse energy and repetition rate are required for the advancement of science, medicine, and industry.
+In addition, the introduction of information and communication technology (ICT) such as AI and IoT into the next power laser increases and extends application fields due to its autonomously controlled operation for multiple purposes.

 (a) Basic technical elements and technology for the next high power laser

 (b) Phase, wavefront and spectral control